strapi/strapi/docs/docs/docs/01-core/data-transfer/02-providers/00-overview.md

 It is not necessary to create both a source and destination provider, only the part necessary for your use.

 For examples, see the existing providers such as the local Strapi provider.

+## Asset Transfers

+Currently, all of the data-transfer providers only handle local media assets (the `/upload` folder).
+Provider media is currently in development.
+Therefore, everything related to asset transfers -- including Strapi file structure, restore strategy, and rollback for assets -- is currently treated as `unstable` and likely to change in the near future.